Albert0i/mysql-vs-redis/README.md

 #### Prologue
 Time, as a relative concept, is hard to measure accurately.
-We can surely say that *sixty years is too short* at the same time *60 seconds is too long* without any contradiction.
+We can surely say that *sixty years is too short* and at the same time *60 seconds is too long* without any contradiction.
 Ever since I started learning Redis, I was told that it is very fast....
 But how fast it when comparing with MySQL, for example?

 #### I. System setup